gathering/gondul/README.rst

 Name
 ----

-The name is not final.
+The name comes from the Norse Valkyrie Gondul.

-I have no idea what it should be, but this one is rather silly :D
+It has only recently been changed from "nms", which means it is not really established in the code yet.
+Stay tuned.

 Installation
 ------------